Sputum direct fluorescent antibody (DFA) is a lab test that looks for micro-organisms in lung secretions.

 You will produce a sputum sample from your lungs by coughing up mucus from deep inside your lungs.
 (Mucus is not the same as saliva or spit from the mouth.)

-In the laboratory, antibodies that have been chemically linked to a fluorescent dye are added to the sample.
-These antibodies are considered "tagged."
-They will attach to specific antigens -- in this case, the microorganism against which they were formed.
-If the specific microorganism is present, a bright glow (fluorescence) can be seen in the sputum sample using a special microscope.
+The sample is sent to a lab.
+There, a fluorescent dye is added to the sample.
+If micro-organisms are present, a bright glow (fluorescence) can be seen in the sputum sample using a special microscope.

 How to Prepare for the Test

 If coughing does not produce sputum, a breathing treatment may be given before the test to trigger sputum production.

 How the Test will Feel

 Why the Test is Performed

 Your doctor may order this test if you have signs of certain lung infections.

 What Abnormal Results Mean